Malcolm Wilson (motorsport): Rally driver career

 Wilson's career began in 1974 driving Ford Escorts in events mainly located in the north of England.
 In 1976, rallies in the significant British championships were being contested before in 1978, he won the Castrol/Autosport UK National Championship, a series seen as one level below the RAC British Open Championship and being restricted to British nationals only.
-Wilson repeated the title feat in 1979, winning 5 of the 8 events on the calendar.
+Wilson repeated the title feat in 1979, winning five of the eight events on the calendar.

-He crashed during the 1980 Scottish Rally whilst chasing Hannu Mikkola and Ari Vatanen for the lead, breaking both his ankles and almost ending his career, but he recovered in time for the RAC Rally at the end of the year.
+Wilson crashed during the 1980 Scottish Rally whilst chasing Hannu Mikkola and Ari Vatanen for the lead, breaking both his ankles and almost ending his career, but he recovered in time for the RAC Rally at the end of the year.

 In the 1980s, Wilson gained more experience on international rallies outside the United Kingdom and using the four-wheel drive Audi Quattro cars within, driving for Audi Sport UK on some events whilst remaining loyal to Ford on others.
 In 1986, he drove for Austin Rover WRT, in whose Group B MG Metro 6R4 he shared driving duties with fellow Briton, Tony Pond.
 He only finished two of the six World Rally Championship rounds started, and MG finished 8th in the manufacturer's championship.
 The banning of Group B in the WRC after that year led to the withdrawal of Austin Rover and other manufacturers, and Wilson's rallies remained in the UK for some years after.

 In 1989, Wilson drove for Vauxhall/General Motors in the UK and selected WRC rounds.
 He finished third at that years Rally of New Zealand, one of his best result in the series matched only by another third in 1993 RAC Rally of Great Britain.